-INSIDE: How to turn a thrift store candelabra into a standing plant stand in 3 easy steps.
+INSIDE: How to turn a thrift store candelabra into a standing garden planter in 3 easy steps.
 DIY affordable spring garden decor.

-When a local thrift store was closing its door, we stocked up on all sorts of random, not necessarily needed, stuff.
-Some of it still sitting in the garage including the subject of this post – a rusted candelabra.
+When a local thrift store was closing its door, we stocked up on all sorts of random albeit not necessarily needed stuff.
+Some of it still sitting in the garage, including the subject of this post – a rusted candelabra.
 What to do with this large, freestanding thing, gathering dust and cobwebs in the garage?

 When in doubt, take it out…side!
 So that’s how this thrift store find was transformed into garden decor in three easy steps.

-Grab your potting supplies to see how I put together this truly frazzling-free garden project…
+Grab your potting supplies to see how I put together this truly frazzle-free garden project…

 This is an optional step.
 I decided to leave the candelabra rusted but gave the wire basket a spray of brown paint to match its color.